What do you remember learning in third grade? Fourth grade? Fifth?

 Experiencing literature allows kids to absorb its subtle lessons naturally.
 Because books, after all, are not about words but experiences of action and being.
 By joining the characters in their experiences, kids connect with great books — and want to read more.

-Decoding runes, from the LitWits experience of Journey to the Center of the Earth by Jules Verne
+Decoding runes and talking about discovery and fortitude—from the LitWits experience of Journey to the Center of the Earth by Jules Verne

-Writing Lampwick’s last words; thematic “pears of ingratitude” and an “undeveloped puppet,” from the LitWits experience of Pinocchio by Carlo Collodi
+Writing Lampwick’s last words for the author; thematic “pears of ingratitude” and an “undeveloped puppet,” both discussion-heavy objects—from the LitWits experience of Pinocchio by Carlo Collodi